pe049395/Market-Making/README.md

 # Market-Making

 Market making via Avellaneda & Stoikov model, Gueant & Lehalle & Fernandez-Tapia model, reinforcement learning.
-The full code is not open source as it is used for actual market making urposes.
+The full code is not public as it is used for actual market making purposes.

 ## Trading Record